pagkly/Zed/Investopedia3/Good Customer Service Matters.md

 For decades, businesses in many industries have sought to reduce personnel costs by automating their processes to the greatest extent possible.

-In [customer service](https://www.investopedia.com/articles/financialcareers/07/multi-service.asp), that has led many companies to implement systems online and by phone that answers as many questions or resolve as many problems as they can without a human presence.
+In [[customer service]](https://www.investopedia.com/articles/financialcareers/07/multi-service.asp), that has led many companies to implement systems online and by phone that answers as many questions or resolve as many problems as they can without a human presence.

-But in the end, there are customer service issues for which human interaction is indispensable, creating a [competitive advantage](https://www.investopedia.com/terms/c/competitive_advantage.asp).
+But in the end, there are customer service issues for which human interaction is indispensable, creating a [[competitive advantage]](https://www.investopedia.com/terms/c/competitive_advantage.asp).

 Amazon is an example of a company that is doing all it can to automate a vast and complex operation.
 It has to, given that it delivered five billion packages to customers' doors in 2018, and that's just the purchases made by Prime members.